ICIJ/datashare-python/docs/get-started/implement/index.md

-# How to use the worker template ?
+# How to use the worker template repo ?

 The [datashare-python](https://github.com/ICIJ/datashare-python) repository is meant to be used as a template to implement your own Datashare worker.